Old Paulians' Association, Seremban, Malaysia: Old Paulians' Association Annual Reunion Dinners (ARD)

 OPA's Annual Reunion Dinners are held on the first Saturday of every September.
-From past records, an average of 1,200 OPA members and guests attend this annual event.
+From records, an average of 1,200 OPA members and guests attend this annual event.
 The programme would start with a Welcome Address by the current OPA president and followed by a toast to Paduka Seri Tuanku Yang Di Pertuan Besar, a toast to Alma Mater and toast to OPA Members and Guests, followed by singing of the School Rally and Victory March.

 There are also presentations of scholastic awards to students of OPA members and congratulatory awards to OPA members.

 Graduating Classes celebrating their 25th Year (Silver) and 50th Year (Gold) are also invited to the stage.

 During OPA 84th Annual Reunion Dinner held 4 September 2010 at Royale Bintang Resort and Spa Seremban, OPA helped raised RM500,000 to kick off SPI Secondary School Building Fund.

 OPA 85th Annual Reunion Dinner will be held 3 September 2011.